 Venous return is defined as the flow of blood back to the heart.
 It is therefore important in maintaining normal circulation.
+The heart is a myogenic pump, meaning it stimulates itself to pump blood.
+In order for the heart to pump blood, there needs to be an efficient system to bring back the low pressure, deoxygenated blood back to the heart from tissues.

 This article will discuss factors which influence venous return.

-Venous Pressure
+Principles of Venous Pressure

-Veins are blood vessels which return blood to the heart.
-The pressure in these veins is the driving force for the filling of the heart.
-This is known as venous pressure.
-Venous pressure is affected by two main parameters:
+The pressure in these veins (venous pressure) is the driving force for the filling of the heart.
+Venous pressure is affected by two parameters:

 - The rate of blood entering the veins – this is linked to the peripheral resistance in the body.